hanai3Bi/Switch-OC-Suite/README.md

 - RAM Overclock up to 2131.2 MHz for Erista and 1996.8 MHz for Mariko

-- Disable some background services, less power consumption in standby mode (Optional)
+- Disable Push Notifications service, less power consumption in standby mode (Optional)

 - Sync sys-clk profiles with ReverseNX(-Tools and -RT), no need to change clocks after toggling modes